 In this study, the MgAlO2.5 components within aluminous bridgmanite samples was characterized using 27Al nuclear magnetic resonance (NMR) spectroscopy.
 The NMR spectra exhibited six-, five -, and four -fold coordinated Al species in addition to near eight-fold coordinated Al substituting for Mg (Fig. 1).
-Five-fold coordinated Al is formed by single-oxygen vacancy sites but four-fold coordination must result from short range ordering of oxygen vacancies, producing oxygen-vacancy clusters (Fig. 2).
-Characterizing the occurrence of such oxygen-vacancy structures is an important prerequisite for understanding how transport properties change with depth and composition in the lower mantle.
+Single-oxygen vacancy sites form Five-fold coordinated Al, but four-fold coordination must result from the short-range ordering of oxygen vacancies, producing oxygen-vacancy clusters (Fig. 2).
+Characterizing the occurrence of such oxygen-vacancy structures is an essential prerequisite for understanding how transport properties change with depth and composition in the lower mantle.

 Fig. 2. (a-f) Schematic representations of Al defect models within bridgmanite.
 Examples of potential Al defect structures in bridgmanite for the charge-coupled mechanisms (a, b) and the oxygen vacancy mechanism (c-f).